 | LillyDirect self-pay journey for 14.5 mg and 17.2 mg | $299 if the refill is completed within 45 days |

 So yes, the $149 headline is real.
-It is just the entry dose.
-The higher-dose story is $299 or $349, depending on the lane and refill timing.
+It's just the entry dose.
+The higher-dose reality is $299 or $349, depending on the lane and the refill timing.

-That is why the first practical question is not "What does Foundayo cost?"
-It is "Which access lane am I in?"
-The number on the homepage is the floor of the staircase, not the landing you actually live on.
+Which is why the first practical question isn't "What does Foundayo cost?"
+It's "Which access lane am I in?"
+The number on the homepage is the bottom step of the staircase, not the landing you'll actually live on.

 Where it fits next to Wegovy and Zepbound

-Foundayo is not the obvious replacement for every injectable.
-It is the first clear answer for people who had two objections at once.
+Foundayo isn't the obvious replacement for every injectable.
+It's the first clear answer for people who had two objections at once.

-- I do not want a rigid fasting routine either.
+- I don't want a rigid fasting routine either.

-If the shot never bothered you, Wegovy and Zepbound stay very much in the conversation.
-If the routine was the problem, Foundayo changes the category in a way the older oral GLP-1 setup did not.
+If the shot never bothered you, Wegovy and Zepbound stay firmly in the conversation.
+If the routine was the problem, Foundayo changes the category in a way the older oral GLP-1 setup never could.

-That is why this is better framed as a lower-friction GLP-1 story than a "best drug" story.
+So this lands better as a lower-friction GLP-1 story than a "best drug" story.

 The questions worth bringing to your visit

-If you are serious about Foundayo, these are better questions than "How much weight will I lose?"
+If you're serious about Foundayo, these beat "How much weight will I lose?" every time.

 - Do I meet the FDA indication based on obesity, or overweight plus a weight-related comorbidity?